Safety

 For many years, carriers relied solely on BASIC scores, which evaluate seven components:

-Even if two companies have similar BASIC scores, telematics can tell an insurer a different story.
+Even if two companies have similar BASIC scores, telematics can tell a very different story.
 Using the Nirvana Safety Platform, here’s how things played out for Company A and Company B:

-• Company A had a few BASIC scores above threshold, including in the “unsafe driving” category.
-But telematics showed that the violations triggering the alert were not the consistent behavior of the fleet.
+• Company A had a few BASIC scores above threshold, including “unsafe driving,” but telematics revealed those violations were not consistent fleet-wide behavior.

 Information Analyzed

 Raw data can be difficult to understand.
-Enter the Nirvana Safety Platform, which helps our agency partners analyze customers and prospects’ information to determine how telematics can reduce risk and insurance costs.
+The Nirvana Safety Platform helps agency partners analyze customer and prospect data to determine how telematics can reduce risk and insurance costs.
+By combining telematics and FMCSA data, insureds gain full visibility into vehicle and driver performance.
+This allows carriers to reward top drivers and coach those who need improvement using clear, actionable insights.

 Which brings us back to Company A and Company B.